grannycart/by-sound-alone_source/full-draft-manuscript/6_Chapter.md

 "Fuck!"
 Percy called down to the control room.
 "Hemi, Shakes just drove the _Gnat_ into our fuckin' pursuers!
 See if you can get him on ship-to-ship."

 But she did not have to wait for Hemi's report.
 The _Gnat_ floated to the surface out in the channel, its bow heavily dented, but clearly still afloat.
-A moment later from the top of the sail came Shakes' familiar spikey-haired form waving to the _Prospect_.
+A moment later from the top of the sail came Shakes' familiar spiky-haired form waving to the _Prospect_.

 [//]: # (### Running back to the main channel in pursuit)